alv-around/mini-stark/README.md

 In this repo I implement a stark prover for learning purposes using arkworks.
 **Do not use this in a production environment.**

-🚧 This repo is WIP 🚧 I intend to add more features with time.

-currently system status:

 - Complete ✅
 - Soundness ✅
 - Non-interactive ✅
 - Succint ✅
 - Zero-Knowledge ✅ (see comments)

+Fields (with extension > 100 bits) supported out of the box:

+- Goldilocks ➰

+🚧 This repo is WIP 🚧 I intend to add more features with time.

 Issues/comments/critics all very welcome.